Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Written by qualified medical professionals from a variety of specialties
+- Written by qualified medical professionals and research scientists from a variety of specialties

-- Addresses a variety of health promotion topics and provides strategies for disease prevention and well-being
+- Addresses a variety of health promotion, disease prevention and wellbeing topics

-- Provides explanations of the outcomes of scientific research on disease prevention in a digestible and actionable way
+- Provides evidence-based information in a digestible and actionable way

 Academics and practitioners in public health research/ health promotion/ disease prevention; general practitioners; nurses; Academics in medical education